Food Engineering, Food Processing, Research & Development

 Day 1 Depart USA

-1. Number of beneficiaries 2.
-Number of Persons trained 3.
-New or improved products and services 4.
+1. Number of persons trained 2.
+New or improved products and services 3.
 Value of Annual gross sales

 C. Materials Needed for the Assignment The volunteer can bring whatever materials needed for the implementation of the assignment.
 Expenses incurred for materials which are not donated to the project as match, must be preauthorized by the Project Coordinator in order to be a reimbursable expense.